fwdcp/StatusSpec/README.md

 *displays icons representing special statuses of a player*

 #### Console Variables
+* `statusspec_statusicons_delta_x` - change in the x direction for each icon
+* `statusspec_statusicons_delta_y` - change in the y direction for each icon
 * `statusspec_statusicons_enabled` - enable status icons
-* `statusspec_statusicons_max_icons` - maximum number of icons to show

 #### UI Resource Files
-To properly support status icons, adjust `Resource/UI/SpectatorTournament.res` so that it includes something similar to the `statusicons` section below contained within the `playerpanels_kv` section of the `specgui` section, as demonstrated below.
-The icons will appear on the right of `xpos` with a square size of `tall`, and the player panel will also be expanded to accommodate these icons.
-The rendering of this panel assumes that this element is on the right edge of the player panel and will not appear if status icons are disabled.
+The configuration file for the status icons is `Resource/UI/StatusIcon.res`.
+A copy of the elements in that file will be created and configured for each icon.
+To properly support status icons, you will also have to adjust `Resource/UI/SpectatorTournament.res` so that it includes something similar to the `StatusIcons` section below contained within the `playerpanels_kv` section of the `specgui` section, as demonstrated below.
 ```
 "Resource/UI/SpectatorTournament.res"
 {